andrewh-az/andrew-az.github.io/README.md

 This was homework for my MIS 509, Strategic Communication: Engaging Stakeholders through Storytelling course at the University of Arizona.

 ## NOTE
-The images must be in the same directory as the .html file for them to properly render when viewingthe html file.
+The images must be in the same directory as the .html file for them to properly render when viewing the html file.
 If downloading, download all files into a new file named "AndrewHTML" in your C: drive.